DevBigEazi/TicketCity/README.md

 ### Payments & Refunds

-- Tickets purchased using XFI
+- Tickets purchased using ETN
-- Organizers pay a small platform service fee (30 XFI) for paid events
+- Organizers pay a small platform service fee (30 ETN) for paid events
 - Ticket payments held safely until the event ends
-- If an event is canceled, attendees get a refund plus a 2 XFI gas fee compensation from the organiser (Future Implementation)
+- If an event is canceled, attendees get a refund plus a 2 ETN gas fee compensation from the organiser (Future Implementation)

 ### Revenue Management

-- XFI payments held in contract
+- ETN payments held in contract
 - 60% minimum attendance requirement
 - Automated revenue release post-event
 - Manual release option for owner